trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/NamedCredentialRecipes.md

 ```

-### `private static ConnectApi createExternalCredential(ConnectApiWrapper connectApiWrapper, String permissionSetName)`
+### `private static ConnectApi.ExternalCredential createExternalCredential(ConnectApiWrapper connectApiWrapper, String permissionSetName)`

 This example shows how to create an external credential in Apex.
-An external credential contains the authentication and authorization information for the callout, and needs to be linked to a named credential in order to be used.
+An external credential contains the authentication and authorization information for the callout,
+and needs to be linked to a named credential in order to be used.

 #### Parameters